SpeAR-XFEL/angular-streaking/README.md

 ```
 python -m pip install -e angular_streaking
 ```
-to make the streaking package available to your python installation.
+to make the streaking package available to your Python installation.
-A good starting point is to now start the GUI script
+The GUI script is available through
 ```
 python angular_streaking/simulations/gui.py
 ```
-and play around a little.
-To start developing, a good starting point may be `examples/simple.py`, where a very basic simulation using the library is implemented.
+and allows playing around with all the parameters.
+To start understanding the code, a good starting point is `examples/simple.py`, where a very basic simulation using the library is implemented.